-- GL Code: the General Ledger Code number for the account.
-This determines the position of the Account in heirarchy of the CoA.
+- GL Code: the general ledger code number for the account.
+This determines the position of the account in the heirarchy of the CoA.

-- Type you need to choose whether the new account is an Asset, Liability, Income, Expense or Equity.
+- Type: choose whether the new account is an Asset, Liability, Income, Expense or Equity.

-- Usage: is whether this will be a Header or a Detail Account in your financial reports.
-Header Accounts are used to organise and group any Detail accounts under them for reports.
+- Usage: choose whether this will be a header or a detail account in your financial reports.
+Header accounts are used to organise and group any detail accounts under them for reporting purposes.

-- Allow Manual Journal Entries: when enabled, users will be able to manually add new journal entries to this account from the Journal Entries tab (only available for Detail Accounts)
+- Allow Manual Journal Entries: when enabled, you can manually add new journal entries to this account from the Journal Entries tab (only available for detail accounts)

 - Description: you can add any additional information you want to have associated to the new account.

-After you've entered the information above, click Create and the new account will be added to your CoA.
+After you've entered the information above, select Create and the new account will be added to your CoA.